How to Reheat Chicken Wings

-Chicken wings are among the most beloved foods in the United States, with the popularity ever growing, and new sauces and flavors emerging all the time.
+Chicken wings are among the most beloved finger foods in the United States.

-The chicken wing which used to be the less desirable cheap part of the chicken that was eaten as a last resort or used to make stock, has now become the star.
+The chicken wing used to be a less desirable part of the chicken that was eaten as a last resort.

-Chicken wings are now the second most expensive part of the bird in the US after the boneless breast.
+Chicken wings are now the second most expensive part of the bird in the US, after boneless breast.

 The Popularity of Chicken Wings

-The rise of the chicken wing is of course due in large part to how it how it is cooked and the type of sauce used as marinades, or served alongside the wings for dipping.
+The rise of the chicken wing is of course due in large part to how it is cooked, and the type of sauce added.

-A chicken wing consists of three pieces, the tip, wingette, and drumette.
+A normal chicken wing consists of three pieces, the tip, wingette, and drumette.

 Most typically in the US chicken wings are cut into two pieces for cooking, the wingette, and the drumette, with the tip being discarded.

-Less food is thrown away in many countries in the Middle East where just about the whole animal is eaten.
+Less food is thrown away in general in Arab countries where the whole bird is eaten.

-Wings of course are best when freshly made, but there are effective ways to reheat wings that will make them taste as good as fresh.
+Wings of course are best when freshly made, but there are effective ways to reheat wings making them taste as good as fresh.

-The main thing you want is for your reheated wings to taste as good as they did when freshly made, with the crispiness of the outside, and the well cooked soft inside.
+The main thing you want is for the crispiness of the outside, and the well cooked soft inside to be fresh tasting.

-Preheat the oven to 350 degrees, put the wings with their sauce on a baking sheet or cast iron frying pan.
+Preheat the oven to 350 degrees fahrenheit, put the wings and their sauce on a baking sheet or cast iron frying pan.

 Once the oven reaches the desired temperature, place the tray in the oven for fifteen minutes.

-Then remove, turn wings and cook for an additional fifteen minutes.
+Remove the tray, turn wings, and cook for an additional fifteen minutes.

-Place cooked wings on a microwave safe plate, and place in the microwave.
+Place cooked wings on a microwave safe plate, lined with a damp paper towel, and place in the microwave.

 Cook on high for 3 minutes or until wings are heated through.

-There are a couple of ways of doing this.
+There are a couple of ways for doing this.

 Depending on if you want to deep fry the wings or not.